 In other words, one can see Japan as a country with vibrant social setup with nature’s beauty at the backdrop.
 Therefore, during your vacation here, it is necessary that you cover all the aspects the country is known for.

 Each place in this East Asian country is rich with culture and tradition.
 Hill stations in Japan are undoubtedly known for their picturesqueness but what makes the even better is the variety of recreational activities that locals as well as tourists love getting indulged in.
 Some of them have been listed below.
 Take a look!

 This one’s an enthralling resort town that is established under the majestic Mount Asama.
 Mount Asama is one of the most active volcanoes of Honshū.
-This hill station is only at an hour’s distance from Tokyo and definitely a must visit.
+One of the best hill stations in Japan, Karuizawa is only at an hour’s distance from Tokyo and definitely a must visit.
 The town is also well known for being historically significant – the emperor, Akihito is believed to have met the empress, Michiko who became his wife in the future.
 This is why the place is also considered to be one of the best options for a romantic getaway for couples.